Coral: Feeding

 Polyps feed on a variety of small organisms, from microscopic zooplankton to small fish.
-The polyp's tentacles immobilize or kill prey using stinging cells called nematocysts.
+The polyp's tentacles immobilize or kill prey using stinging cells called cnidocytes, commonly called nematocysts.
 These cells carry venom which they rapidly release in response to contact with another organism.
-A dormant nematocyst discharges in response to nearby prey touching the trigger (Cnidocil).
-A flap (operculum) opens and its stinging apparatus fires the barb into the prey.
+A dormant nematocyst discharges in response to nearby prey touching the trigger.
+A stiff flap called an operculum opens and its stinging apparatus fires the barb into the prey.
 The venom is injected through the hollow filament to immobilise the prey; the tentacles then manoeuvre the prey into the stomach.
 Once the prey is digested the stomach reopens allowing the elimination of waste products and the beginning of the next hunting cycle.